The AI Control Problem

 - Responses to a new infectious pandemic – using measures intended to stop the spread of that infection, similar to the way that a rapidly created firebreak is intended to stop the spread of an oncoming mass forest fire

-- The removal of microplastics from the environment – introducing new chemical elements which, nevertheless, have unexpected side-effects.
+- The removal of microplastics from the environment – introducing new chemical elements which, nevertheless, have unexpected side-effects of their own.

 Alongside the examples that we are able to foresee, we also need to bear in mind “unknown unknowns”, where AI is applied in ways that we cannot yet anticipate, but which may appear to make good sense once new capabilities have been developed.
 These new AI capabilities may introduce unknown error modes of their own.

 The complication is that, as AI becomes more powerful, and is in consequence more capable of generating hugely beneficial outcomes, there will be more pressure to deploy it – even though it will also, by virtue of its greater power, be more capable of generating deeply disastrous outcomes.

 When people first hear about the AI control problem, they often remark that there are straightforward ways to solve that problem.
 The solutions they present include the following: